pludikar/dogbone2/README.md

 ---

-I've completely revamped the dogbone add-in by Casey Rogers, Patrick Rainsberry and David Liu some of the original utilities have remained, but mostly everything else has changed.
-There's probably <5% of the original remaining
+Dogbones hase been completed revamped some of the original utilities have remained, but mostly everything else has changed.

 The original add-in was based on creating sketches and extruding - I found using this approach to be very heavy on processing resources, so this version has been designed to create dogbones directly by using a hole tool.
 The original add-in was also breaking frequently - it didn't like joints, among other things.
-So far the the performance of this approach is day and night compared to the original version (although time will tell if this claim is true).

 ## Installation

 Once this add-in is mature enough I'll add instructions.
 Until then, if you don't know how to install an add-in into Fusion 360, it's too early in the development cycle for you to use this.
 Anyone else - please send comments and/or error messages, along with the use case, so I can figure out how to improve the design.